wiedehopf/tar1090/README-query.md

 - kiosk - force kiosk mode (tempTrails=true / hideButtons=true / userScale=2).
 - allTracks - enable tracks as if pressing T

-## heatmap / reaplay (only available with readsb --heatmap parameter)
+## heatmap / replay (only available with readsb --heatmap parameter)

 - replay - replay history of all planes
 - heatmap - show a heatmap for the last 24h by default (optional: supply the maximum number of dots drawn, default 32000)